PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Preliminaries

 \subsection{Test Development in Psychometrics}

-Test development in psychometrics concerns the process of developing and implementing a test according to psychometric principles~\citep{irwing_test_2018}.
-Table~\ref{tab:test_development} contrasts psychometric test development (based on~\cite{irwing_test_2018}) with common LLM benchmarking procedures (based on~\cite{bowman2021will,raji2021ai}).
-What sets psychometric test development apart from typical LLM benchmark development is its focus on ensuring that the test matches a well-defined construct via expert-driven item generation, rigorous pilot testing, use of factor analysis and IRT models for item and test diagnostics, establishment of scoring and normalization standards, and testing on often representative samples of intended test takers.
+Test development in psychometrics concerns the process of developing and implementing a test according to psychometric principles~\cite{irwing_test_2018}.
+Table~\ref{tab:test_development} contrasts psychometric test development (based on~\citet{irwing_test_2018}) with common LLM benchmarking procedures (based on~\cite{bowman2021will,raji2021ai}).
+In this section, we focus on the left panel -- psychometric test development.

+What sets psychometric test development apart from typical LLM benchmark development is its focus on ensuring that the test matches a well-defined construct via expert-driven item generation, rigorous pilot testing, use of factor analysis and IRT models for item and test diagnostics, establishment of scoring and normalisation standards, and testing on representative samples of intended test takers.
 The result of this elaborate process is a high-quality test that can assess the construct of interest for the test takers in a valid and reliable way.
-Many large-scale assessments, such as PISA, TIMSS and PIRLS, confirm to such a process.
+Many large-scale assessments, such as PISA (Programme for International Student Assessment), TIMSS and PIRLS (Progress in International Reading Literacy Study), conform to such a process.

-We will use \textbf{P}roficiency in \textbf{G}rade \textbf{S}chool \textbf{M}athematics (PGSM) as the construct of interest to further illustrate this process.
+To further illustrate this process, we propose to use the example of assessing proficiency in grade school mathematics, which is a common construct of interest in psychometric testing and LLM benchmarking.
+For convenience, we abbreviate this construct as PGSM.

 In Step 1, the construct of interest and the test need are specified.
-For instance, what do we define PGSM?
+We ask, for instance, how do we define PGSM?
 Is it based on a specific curriculum?
 What does existing literature say?
 Which education levels are we interested in?
 Is the test meant for comparison between students within a school, or between schools within a country?
 Such questions help us to clarify what we want to measure and how it can be measured.

-In Step 2, we make some necessary planning: How many test items?
+In Step 2, we make necessary planning: How many test items?
 What kind of item format (e.g., multiple choice, short answer questions)?
-Will the test scores be standardized?
+Will the test scores be standardised?
 How to assess the quality of test items?
 What are the desired psychometric properties of the test items (e.g., how discriminative and difficult should the items be?) and the test as a whole (e.g., internal consistency)?
 Will we pilot any test item?
 Will the test be computer- or paper-based?
-To sample test takers, what sampling frame and methodology should we use?
+To sample test takers, what kind of sampling frames and strategies should we use?